OLC-Bioinformatics/MiSeqHashR/README.md

 ### Running

-MiseqHashR requires a single command line argument: the path to an Illumina MiSeq run
+MiSeqHashR requires a single command line argument: the path to an Illumina MiSeq run

 ### Example command